dsgrid/dsgrid/emr/README.md

 Terminating cluster j-2Y17R69QY2BKZ
 ```

-You can also see what instances you have running (and manually shut them down, if so desired) by going to the [EC2 management](https://us-west-2.console.aws.amazon.com/ec2/v2/home?region=us-west-2#Home) page of the AWS console.
+You can also see what instances you have running (and manually shut them down, if so desired, but doing it this way will not preserve any changes made to the notebooks) by going to the [EC2 management](https://us-west-2.console.aws.amazon.com/ec2/v2/home?region=us-west-2#Home) page of the AWS console.
 The EC2 instances will also shut down automatically after 1 hour of idle time.